marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

 ^^^^^^^^^^^^^^^^^^^

 Many of the MeP variable attributes may be applied to types as well.
-Specifically, the :gcc-attr:`based`, :gcc-attr:`tiny`, :gcc-attr:`near`, and
+Specifically, the :type-attr:`based`, :type-attr:`tiny`, :type-attr:`near`, and
-:gcc-attr:`far` attributes may be applied to either.
-The :gcc-attr:`io` and :gcc-attr:`cb` attributes may not be applied to types.
+:type-attr:`far` attributes may be applied to either.
+The :type-attr:`io` and :type-attr:`cb` attributes may not be applied to types.

 .. _powerpc-type-attributes: